QuarkNerd/blog/bmacdonald/_posts/2018-02-27-passive-security-testing-while-you-manually-test.md

 published: true
 author: bmacdonald
 layout: default_post
-title: Automatic security testing while you manually test
+title: Automatic security testing during exploratory testing
 tags: security testing zap
 categories:
   - testing
   - security
   - test
   - Test
-summary: How to automatically security test a website as part of your manual testing workflow
+summary: How to automatically security test a website as part of your exploratory testing workflow
 image: ''
 ---
-As a Software Tester, I spend a lot of time executing manual tests on websites.
+As a Software Tester, I spend a lot of time executing exploratory tests on websites.
-Recently I came across a simple method to incorporate Security Testing into a Manual Testing workflow.
+Recently I came across a simple method to incorporate Security Testing into a manual testing workflow.
 The bonuses of this method are:

 - the security tool setup is quick
 - no prior knowledge of security testing is required
-- the security testing happens automatically in the background while you are performing your manual tests
+- the security testing happens automatically in the background while you are performing your exploratory tests

 ### Tools required